The price of a labiaplasty starts at $4,999.

 Some spotting is normal for approximability a week after the procedure.
 Patients should wear a sanitary napkin to catch the spotting and any additional surgical discharge.

 Week 2-6: Patients can slowly add activities back into their routines for the next several weeks.

-While patients need to follow up with Dr. Mulholland after the procedure, they don’t have to get the surgical sutures removed.
-Dr. Mulholland uses dissolvable stitches.
+While patients need to follow up with Dr. Bell after the procedure, they don’t have to get the surgical sutures removed.
+Dr. Bell uses dissolvable stitches.
 The stitches generally dissolve within three weeks.